tdiprima/threejs-playground/Code/debugging/addScaledVector.md

 mesh.position.addScaledVector(thing.velocity, deltaTime);
 ```

-Imagine you have a toy car (which is your mesh in Three.js).
-You can move this toy car in different directions: forward, backward, left, right, up, or down.
-In Three.js, this movement is represented by changing the position of the mesh.

-The `mesh.position.addScaledVector` function is a bit like saying, "Move my toy car in a certain direction and by a certain amount."
-Let's break it down:

-1. **mesh.position**: This is like the current location of your toy car on a big map.
-It tells you where the car is right now.

-2. **addScaledVector**: This is a bit like saying, "I want to move my car in a certain direction (like forward or to the left) and by a certain distance (like 5 steps forward or 3 steps to the left)."
+You have your `mesh.position`, right now.

+When you use `mesh.position.addScaledVector`, you're basically telling your mesh to move from its current position in a specific direction and by a specific amount.

-   - **Vector**: In Three.js, a vector is a way to describe a direction and how far you should go in that direction.
+A vector is a way to describe a direction and how far you should go in that direction.
 Think of it as an arrow pointing somewhere.
-This arrow tells your mesh (the toy car) which way to go.
-   - **Scaled**: This means you can make the movement bigger or smaller.
-For example, if your vector says "move 1 step forward," scaling it by 5 would mean "move 5 steps forward" instead.
+This arrow tells your mesh which way to go.
+And then the scale means you can make the movement bigger or smaller.

-When you use `mesh.position.addScaledVector`, you're basically telling your mesh to move from its current position in a specific direction and by a specific amount.

-This is useful in animations or <mark>**when you want to move objects based on certain conditions,**</mark> like user input or a simulation.
+This is useful in animations or when you want to move objects based on certain conditions, like user input or a **simulation**.

 The reason it's used in the render or animate function is that you often want to ***keep updating the position of your mesh as your scene keeps redrawing.***

-This way, you can make your toy car (the mesh) move smoothly across the 3D world, just like in a video game or a simulation!
+## V and S

+<span style="color:blue;font-size:larger;">addScaledVector ( v : Vector3, s : Float )</span>

+In three.js, when you use the `addScaledVector` function, you're working with two main things: a vector `v` and a number `s`.

+- `v` is like an arrow pointing somewhere in space.
+It shows a direction and how far you should go in that direction.
+- `s` is a number that you use to make the arrow longer or shorter.
+If `s` is bigger than 1, your arrow gets longer.
+If `s` is between 0 and 1, your arrow gets shorter.
+If `s` is negative, your arrow flips to point in the opposite direction and its length changes based on the value of `s`.

+When you add a scaled vector to another vector, you first change the length of the `v` arrow based on `s`, and then you move the starting point of your original arrow by the new length and direction of `v`.
+It's like saying, "Start here, then take `v` steps in its direction, but first make each step `s` times bigger or smaller."
+This way, you end up somewhere new based on both the direction and size of `v` and the scaling factor `s`.

+### Apply it...

+- `v` (Vector): This is the vector that you want to scale before adding it to another vector.

+- `s` (Float): This is the scale factor that you want to apply to vector `v` before adding it.

+When you call `addScaledVector(v, s)` on a vector (let's call it vector `a`), it scales the vector `v` by the scalar `s` and then adds the resulting vector to `a`.
+Mathematically, if `a` is the original vector on which the method is called, the operation performed is:

+<i>a = a + (v * s)</i>

+<span style="color:lime;font-size:larger;">So it's like position + whatever we came up with.</span>

+This operation is often used in physics calculations, animations, or anywhere vector math is needed to determine positions, velocities, or directions by combining scaled vector additions in a compact and efficient manner.

 <br>